jkgit/blogzy/README.md

 ~~~
 > npm install
-> yarn start
+> npm start
 ~~~

-Yarn should start a new browser window with the Blogzy application running in it.
+A new browser window shoud open with the Blogzy application running in it, if not open a new tab and go to http://localhost:3000.
 The React app uses port 3000 and the rails app uses 3001.

+If the dependency gods are smiling on you, you should now have a running Blogzy app.
+Enjoy!